Cloudflare Setup for Amazon S3

 Testing Everything Works

-If you load your site’s front-end and open the developer tools (cmd alt i) you should see that your assets are now being served from Cloudflare.
+If you load your site’s front-end and open the developer tools (Cmd-Alt-i on macOS, Ctrl-Shift-i elsewhere) you should see that your assets are now being served from Cloudflare.
 You can confirm this by checking the response headers, which should contain a ‘CF-Cache-Status’ header.